geluk/matrix-webhook-gateway/README.md

 # Development setup

-Run `start-matrix.sh` in `./local-dev` to set up a local appservice development environment with Docker.
+Run `start-matrix.sh` (`start-matrix.ps` on Windows)  in `./local-dev` to set up a local appservice development environment with Docker.
 This will start up a Synapse and an Element instance, which you can use for testing the appservice.

 ```bash
 cd local-dev